yabeizeng1121/mini_project_2/README.md

 ## Getting Started

 Setting a copy of the project up and running on your local machine for development and testing purposes.
+Make sure the csv file and the file you want to run are within the same directory, or else you may need to specify the file path in the main.py

 ## Prerequisites